+Units: 1

+When Offered: As offered

 Continuing enrollment for students to complete a major project in this course as part of requirements for a Master's degree in English.
 Students may enroll for a maximum of four semesters.

+Grade Type: Letter Grade

+Fee: Additional fee

 Prerequisite(s): Permission of Program Director